davea42/libdwarf-code/README.md

 neither those libraries nor their header files are required for building/using libdwarf/dwarfdump.

+No libraries other than libc are needed to build or use libdwarf or dwarfdump.

     Ubuntu:
     sudo apt install xz pkgconf zlib1g zlib1g-dev libzstd1